A model of care is a way to give people healthcare. Models of care control:

 Models for children and adolescents

-- In this model, young people identify or express their gender differently than expected are allowed to be themselves.
-Adults encourage them to explore their gender identity and expression.
+- In this model, young people who identify or express their gender differently than expected are allowed to be themselves.
+Adults allow them to explore their gender identity and expression.
 In some cases the children are allowed to make a social transition.
 Studies show that this helps young people do better, whether or not they make another social transition later or go on to take medical or legal steps.

 - Gender identity change efforts (GICE)